-Where To Stay In Penang: Best Area & Hotel Travel Guide
+Where To Stay In Penang: 6 Best Areas

 Located on the north-western coast of Malaysia, Penang is the most densely populated state in the country.
 With a rich history and vibrant culture, there’s plenty to do and see to make this a trip to remember.